-“The core difference between the two is that the sustainable fund is slightly more concentrated,” Myatt said.
+“The core difference between the two is that the sustainable strategy is slightly more concentrated,” Myatt said.
 “One of the sectoral differences between the two funds has been that we haven’t owned oil pipelines.
 That’s probably the largest difference.
 The reason is that the oil pipelines rank lower on our sustainability analysis because of their environmental factors, and because a lot of them sit in [master limited partnership] MLP ownership structures which are complex and have poor governance characteristics.
 You see that there is a strong risk of stranded assets in that sector, which has kept us from investing in that.”

 One area that First Sentier sees potential for tremendous growth relates to the electric vehicle sector.